flexibeast/guides/mdoc.md

 This section documents the options mentioned in the SYNOPSIS section.

 The `Bl` macro Begins a List; the `El` macro Ends the List.
-The `-tag` argument specifies that item bodies should be indented by the value of the `-width` argument.
+The `-tag` argument specifies that item bodies should be indented based on the width of the value supplied to the `-width` argument; in this case, the indentation will be the width of a single `x`.

 The `It` macro is a list Item.
-It's parsed, so we use the `Fl` macro as its argument, with a literal as the argument to the `Fl` macro.
+It's a parsed macro, so we can use the `Fl` macro in its argument, with a literal as the argument to the `Fl` macro.

 The preceding will produce something like: